- If chkdsk cannot lock the current drive there’s another process running and chkdsk can't use your drive.

 - Click on the Minimal option, under the Safe Boot option, and click OK.

-- In Command Prompt, type chkdsk (add the letter of your drive) followed by this string /f /r /x and press Enter.
+- Type chkdsk (add the letter of your drive) followed by the string /f /r /x and press Enter.

 - You’re all set.